 As a matter of fact, some have said that Kansas, Missouri has more fountains than the famous Rome, Italy.
 And, like any top destination in the US, there are dozens of cool things to do in Kansas, Missouri.
 For instance, you may explore the American Jazz Museum and watch a baseball game featuring the Kansas City Royals.

-Portland tucked away in the northeast corner of the US, is usually snubbed for the more accessible and flashier New England cities, such as Boston and Providence.
+Besides being one of the top cities to move to in the United States, Portland tucked away in the northeast corner of the US, is usually snubbed for the more accessible and flashier New England cities, such as Boston and Providence.
 But, Portland, Maine is an irresistible haven of art and historical homes.
 In addition, it has a booming food scene and is home to an array of attractions, such as the Portland Museum of Art and Victoria Mansion.

 If you’re looking for a vacation that takes you off the beaten path, consider visiting one of these underrated gems in the US.
 There is greatness and wonder to be had in places that don’t always get splashed across the front page.